Cimbali/markdown-viewer/README.md

 ﻿# markdown-viewer

-Markdown (.md file) Viewer [WebExtension](https://developer.mozilla.org/en-US/Add-ons/WebExtensions).
+Markdown (.md file) Viewer extension.
 Displays markdown documents beautified in your browser.

 Markdown is a lightweight markup language which uses plain text to describe formatting information, such as `# Heading`, `1. numbered lists`, `**bold**`, etc.
 This add-on identifies markdown documents by the extension in the URL (one of .markdown, .md, .mdown, .mdwn, .mkd, .mkdn).
 When you navigate to a markdown document, if the content is plain text, not already styled (by GitHub for example), this add-on formats it into HTML (with headings, ordered lists, bold text, etc.) using markup from the document and displays it directly in your browser.

+This add-on was initially a XUL/XPCOM addon by [@Thiht](https://github.com/Thiht/markdown-viewer), ported to the [WebExtensions API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions) by [@KeithLRobertson](https://github.com/KeithLRobertson).

 ## Unicode Characters